TedHusted/awake/awake.md/awake.md

 “If you do see the message,” says the app, “think about replying ’Hello’. — If you do not see a message, then please call our support line.”

 Julie thinks about replying ‘Hello.’
-The words appeared, and she heard Siri say, “Send it?”
+The words appear.
+She hears Siri say, “Send it?”

-Julie thought ‘Yes’ and the message appears below ‘Welcome’, starting a thread.
+Julie thought ‘Yes’.
+The message appears below ‘Welcome’, starting a thread.

 “Message received,” says the app.
 “Would you like to disable voice confirmations?”